 If you like guacamole, you can be even happier now!
 I love eating avocados with a little bit of sea salt or salsa.
 You can also add avocado to your salads.

-Walnuts are a very healthy snack or addition to foods such as granola or __.
+Walnuts are a very healthy snack or addition to foods such as granola or trail mix.
 Consuming them regularly may lower your risk of heart disease.

 Squash is vital for your heart’s health because of the high amounts of magnesium in it.
 Since there are numerous varieties of squash, you can choose which one you prefer and eat it roasted, baked, or steamed!

-Berries are low in sugar and high in antixidants and other nutrients that reduce oxidative stress and inflammation of your heart.
+Berries are low in sugar and high in antioxidants and other nutrients that reduce oxidative stress and inflammation of your heart.